 What happens when you watch the news

 Instead of putting all my experience of staying away from news in words, I created a visual to help you understand better.

 Now that I have boycotted news in all shapes and forms, my mind seems like a vacant house that I just moved into.
 I have all the privilege to fill the space the way I choose to.
-I am not sure if I can come up with decor and arrangements that impress an interior designer, but I can set up a house exactly the way I want to.
+I am not sure if I can come up with decor and arrangements that impress an interior designer, but I can set up the house exactly the way I want to.

-When I stayed away from the news, my brain did not encounter any distractions.
+When I stayed away from the news, my brain did not encounter any needless distractions or stress.
 Whatever ran through my mind either mattered to me or helped me work on tasks that made a difference to my life.
 All my time and energy were channeled in the right direction helping me extract meaningful results.

 Things take a complete U-turn when you start following the news.
 Your mind becomes a dump yard of information.
-Heck, you can’t even change any of those events which are eating up your brain space.
+You know what the worst part is?
+You can’t even change any of those events which are eating up your brain space.

 You read news about crimes in another continent miles away from you.
 You hear about a hurricane that has hit another coast.
 Now, unless you are a member of the UN or Superman from Krypton, you can do nothing about such events.
 Knowing about them only fills your thoughts with worry and grief.
 Zero benefits come out of such knowledge.

 Likewise, if you consume news from TV channels, websites, social media, and newspapers, you get entangled in the commotion of politicians, celebrities, wars, unrelated business markets, and whatnot.

 Keeping your ears open and processing the information you receive requires energy and time.
 But, you only have a limited amount of time and energy in a day.
 As a result, you are left with little time to work on things that make a difference to your family, goals, relationships, and career.